 London Print Studio April 5th.
 A morning session here with some training on the photopol unit.
 Took ages as there was someone else there who took his time.
 I did finally make one image.
-It didn’t print right as there was not enough pressure.

 Today I worked on the other two images and darkened areas which needed doing but I had to go through a process to see where I could darken them.
 Just sent them off to be printed.